Situationship or relationship? How to tell what you’re actually in

 1. Become the love of your life

-It’s really about self-love, first and foremost.
 Set healthy boundaries.
 Prioritize your needs.
 Say “no” to dates or relationships that don’t align with your values.
 Pursue what makes you happy.
+And notice where you abandon your needs, ignore discomfort, or stay in situations that leave you unsettled.

-When you’re able to do that, you become a more magnetic and confident person.
-You show up on dates authentically, knowing your value, and ready to share love with someone who deserves it.
+When you’re able to do all that, you can show up on dates authentically, knowing your value, and ready to share love with someone who deserves it.

 2. Embrace integrity